 Whether it’s offered as-a-service or is sold to you via subscription, how a vendor implements its software in the cloud also impacts your management costs.
 It may appear to be less expensive to buy a particular company’s product and lift-and-shift it into your cloud account — versus using an all-inclusive service that runs its product in the vendors’ cloud account.
 However, you must take into account the other costs you will incur.

 In addition to the cost of VMs and block storage, you are also responsible for maintaining and upgrading these systems.
-You will have to protect them and monitor them for cyber attacks and ransomware.
+You will have to protect them and monitor them for cyber attacks and ransomware, immediately patching them when vulnerabilities are addressed.
 If and when a patch for such things impacts the performance of your VMs, you will be responsible for figuring out how to address that performance difference.

 You will also be responsible for maintaining the block volumes associated with your backup server.
 Your two choices are to vastly over-provision your block storage so you don’t have to worry about that too much, or to monitor and grow the storage over time.
 The first method means you’re always paying for a lot of storage you’re not using, and the latter method means you’re wasting a lot of time maintaining your storage.
 All of this cost should be taken into consideration.